GregoryVigoTorres/GregoryVigoTorres.github.io/README.md

 THIS HAS TO BE PYTHON 2.7

-Build assets directly with sass in dev environment.
+Build assets directly with sass in dev environment, keep css under version control.

 There's no database or anything. so it should be trivial

-...
-Are there too many skills listed?

 https://tranquil-reef-63239.herokuapp.com/